-|Fourth||35 to 45||20|
+Fourth||35 to 45||20|

-* For 2020, a tax unit is equivalent to 4,300 Peruvian soles (PEN).
+	* For 2021, a tax unit is equivalent to 4,400 Peruvian soles (PEN).
 The first seven tax units are exempted from tax; and, provided that certain requirements are met, individuals may deduct 3 additional Tax Units on expenses related to the lease of immovable property, independent professional services, hotels, restaurants, among others.

 	Income tax on non-domiciled employees is imposed at a flat rate of 30% on their gross Peruvian-source income.
 No deductions or credits apply to non-domiciled individuals.